Wilfridboris/github-slideshow/_posts/0000-01-02-Wilfridboris.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "WOW That is a new site!"
 ---
 that our style
 Use the left arrow to go back!